 The highlight for me was the keynote from the FBI's Special Agent George Bokelberg and his team's investigation into grand corruption by former Mayor of New Orleans, Ray Nagin.
 Fascinating insight into Nagin's behavioural motivations and personal attributes, specific characteristics of how he perpetrated the frauds and the way in which he convinced others to (unknowingly) form a praetorian guard around him.
 But he got complacent in the end.

-Risk Insights presented on how agencies can better use data to identify and monitor leading risk indicators for corruption, and we drew on three real life case studies where we demonstrated the value of open data in preventing and targeting corruption.
+We presented on how agencies can better use data to identify and monitor leading risk indicators for corruption, drawing on three real life case studies to demonstrate the value of open data in preventing and targeting corruption.
 Attendees were surprised by the significant resource and time efficiencies that can be achieved by having a data-centric approach to anti-corruption work.
-As we said to the audience at the conference, the more data becomes available, the more you will be expected to use it.
+The more data becomes available, the more you will be expected to use it.
 So why not let the data do the leg-work for you!